skiphansen/pano_z80/README.md

 ## HW Requirements

-* A first generation Pano Logic thin cleint (G1, the one with a VGA port)
+* A first generation Pano Logic thin client (G1, the one with a VGA port)
 * A suitable 5 volt power supply
 * A USB keyboard
 * A USB Mass storage device